kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 ---
 The (known) feedback processes in ENSO.
 ```

-(1)+(2) is the well-known Bjerknes feedback.
-When the central or eastern Pacific is characterized by warm SST (where is climatologically cold), it will favor the development of convection over that region, i.e., weakened Walker circulation.
-The enhanced westerly will advect warm water from the western Pacific to the eastern Pacific.
+Key Processes:
+(1)+(2) Bjerknes Feedback: Warm sea surface temperatures (SSTs) in the central/eastern Pacific weaken the Walker Circulation, favoring convection in these regions.
+Enhanced westerly winds transfer warm water eastward.

-(3)+(4)+(5) is the negative feedback through subtropical cells.
-When the enhanced westerly happens over the equatorial surface, it increases cyclonic wind stress curl at the subtropical regions.
-To balance the reduced relative vorticity, a poleward geostrophic current brings negative planetary vorticity to this region.
-Such geostrophic currents also bring warm water to high latitudes and shallow the equatorial thermocline.
-An opposite process happens during the La Nina year.
+(3)+(4)+(5) Subtropical Feedback: Westerly winds increase cyclonic wind stress curl in subtropical areas.
+To balance reduced relative vorticity, poleward geostrophic currents transport warm water to higher latitudes and shallow the equatorial thermocline.
+The opposite occurs during La Niña.

+(6)+(7) Ekman Feedback: Westerly winds during El Niño years suppress equatorial upwelling through Ekman pumping.

+(8)+(9) Thermocline Feedback: A deepened thermocline reduces the ability of upwelling to bring cooler subsurface water to the surface.

+These processes collectively form the recharge-discharge oscillator described by Jin (1997).
+Oscillations require at least one negative feedback, and SST and thermocline depth are primary predictors, with atmospheric processes modeled as steady states due to their transient nature compared to ocean processes.

 :::{note}
 Sverdrup balance was first used to explain the existence of Western Boundary current.
 It was then modified by Dr. Biran Hoskins to explain the extension of subtropical high and monsoon gyre.
 (See Hoskins and Rodwell).
 Dr. Fei-Fei Jin was working with Dr. Brian Hoskins
 :::

-(6)+(7) The enhanced westerly during the El Nino year also suppresses the equatorial upwelling by Ekman pumping. (i.e., Ekman feedback)

-(8)+(9) On the other hand, the deepened thermocline also makes it harder to bring cold water below the thermocline (i.e., thermocline feedback).

-Considering all of these processes as a whole is the well-known recharge-discharge oscillator by Jin (1997).
-One should notice, that the existence of _oscillation_ should involve at least one negative feedback.
-The diagram above also indicates that the entire process can be reduced to a two-variable system, where SST and thermocline depth are only predictors.
-The atmospheric-related processes are in a steady state due to their transient timescales compared to ocean processes.
-Thus, the entire system can be formulated as follows:

 ```{math}